ActivitySim/activitysim/docs/gettingstarted.rst

 If you would also like to install other tools or optional dependencies, it is possible to do so by adding additional libraries to this command.
 For example::

-  conda create -n asim python=3.8 activitysim jupyterlab larch -c conda-forge
+  conda create -n asim python=3.8 activitysim jupyterlab larch -c conda-forge --override-channels

 This example installs a specific version of Python, version 3.8.
 A similar approach can be used to install specific versions of other libraries as well, including ActivitySi, itself.
 For example::

-  conda create -n asim python=3.8 activitysim=1.0.2 -c conda-forge
+  conda create -n asim python=3.8 activitysim=1.0.2 -c conda-forge --override-channels

 Additional libraries can also be installed later.
 You may want to consider these tools for certain development tasks::

   # packages for testing
-  conda install pytest pytest-cov coveralls pycodestyle pytest-regressions -c conda-forge -n asim
+  conda install pytest pytest-cov coveralls pycodestyle pytest-regressions -c conda-forge --override-channels -n asim

   # packages for building documentation
-  conda install sphinx numpydoc sphinx_rtd_theme -c conda-forge -n asim
+  conda install sphinx numpydoc sphinx_rtd_theme -c conda-forge --override-channels -n asim

   # packages for estimation integration
-  conda install larch -c conda-forge -n asim
+  conda install larch -c conda-forge --override-channels -n asim

   # packages for example notebooks
-  conda install jupyterlab matplotlib geopandas descartes -c conda-forge -n asim
+  conda install jupyterlab matplotlib geopandas descartes -c conda-forge --override-channels -n asim

 4. To use the **asim** environment, you need to activate it::